 Simple English definitions for legal terms

-Read a random definition: American Federation of Musicians
+Read a random definition: infection, doctrine of

 A denizen is a person who lives in a foreign country and has certain rights there.
 It can also refer to someone in English law who is not a citizen but has some legal status.